google/timesketch/docs/guides/analyzers/feature_extraction.md

     mapping:                Type: list[dict] | REQUIRED
                             A list of dicts that define the new attribute name and the string index of the event to extract the value from.
-Additonally it can also contain an alias list to add multiple attributes with the same value but different names.
+Additionally it can also contain an alias list to add multiple attributes with the same value but different names.